 On another note and probably the most important; I’m currently working on a huge writing project.
 In a previous blog post, I hinted that I was working on writing a book series.
 On Instagram, I had already urged people to watch out the platform for some upcoming feed.
 Since I’ve just explained the reasons for my absence and how they prevented me from posting even a quick update.
 I have something new in store.

 This entry is mainly for the project I’m currently working on.
 For the people who like the fantasy genre; this is for you!

 My project is writing a fantasy trilogy about magic, culture, religion and anything that has caught my attention in the past 26 years of my life.
 The series consists of three books.
 I will break it down into parts hence Book I will be discussed only.

 Title: The Off-worlder.
 Book I: The Off-worlder Trilogy

-Benjamin ‘Ben’ Lopez is in contrast to Sophie, not interested in the rich culture of Löwe.
-He is balancing his responsibilities to the village with his hunger for more.
-Unsure about whether this is truly his home, he engages him to his longtime girlfriend Jessie; who isn’t an easy person to live with.
+Tied to the village, Benjamin ‘Ben’ Lopez is balancing his responsibilities with the conflict between him and his father.
+He decides to engage himself to his longtime girlfriend Jessie – who is not an easy person to live with – despite being unsure whether this is truly his home or not.
 After Michaela’s arrival, he is being haunted by nightmares.
-At first he thinks of them as nothing, but these dreams become more and more impending that he starts to realize that Löwe might be in danger again.
+At first he thinks of them as nothing, but these dreams become more and more impending and he starts to realize that Löwe might be in danger again.

 Let me know if you would like to read it, why and why not?
 I’d like to hear your opinions!